Natalie Golda

-Natalie Golda (now Benson, born December 28, 1981) is a former American water polo player and currently the head coach of the newly formed Fresno State Bulldogs water polo team to begin competition in 2018.
-Considered one of the greatest women's water polo players of all time, her senior leadership helped guide the 2005 UCLA Bruins to their seventh national championship.
-In May 2005 Golda received the Peter J. Cutino Award, given to the best player in women's collegiate water polo.
-She was also a member of the US Water Polo Team that won the bronze medal at the 2004 Athens Olympics and the silver medal at the 2008 Beijing Olympics.
+Natalie Golda (now Benson, born December 28, 1981) is a former American water polo player who competed for the University of California Los Angeles, and was a member of the US Water Polo Team that won the bronze medal at the 2004 Athens Olympics and the silver medal at the 2008 Beijing Olympics.
+She coached women's water polo at Marist College from 2013 to 2016, and was hired to coach at Fresno State College's initial women's water polo program beginning in 2018, where she has continued at least through the 2026 season.
 In 2015, she was inducted into the USA Water Polo Hall of Fame.